NekoCyan/NekoNya/EN/MessageAutomationGuides/FullCommands.md

 > Used to handle timer, channels that you added, message that you setted and many purposes for the auto.

-_Click each section below to expand and see the details._
+_Click each sections below to expand and see the details._

 <details>
     <summary><strong>Select folder | Because of you can add many folders, so we will control specific folder by select it.</strong></summary>